 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-The Azure Stack Marketplace is a collection of services, applications, and resources customized for Azure Stack.
-Resources include networks, virtual machines, storage, and more.
-Use the Marketplace to create new resources and deploy new applications; or browse and choose the items you want to use.
-To use a Marketplace item, users must subscribe to an offer that grants them access to the item.
+Azure Stack Marketplace is a collection of services, apps, and resources customized for Azure Stack.
+Resources include networks, virtual machines (VMs), storage, and more.
+Use Azure Stack Marketplace to create new resources and deploy new apps or browse and choose the items you want to use.
+To use a marketplace item, users must subscribe to an offer that grants them access to the item.

-As an Azure Stack operator, you decide which items to add (publish) to the Marketplace.
-You can publish items such as databases, App Services, and more.
+As an Azure Stack operator, you decide which items to add (publish) to Azure Stack Marketplace.
+You can publish items such as databases, app services, and more.
 Publishing makes items visible to all your users.
 You can publish custom items that you create, or you can publish items from a growing list of Azure Marketplace items.
-When you publish an item to the Marketplace, users can see it within five minutes.
+When you publish an item to Azure Stack Marketplace, users can see it within five minutes.

 To open the Marketplace, in the administrator portal select + Create a resource.

-An Azure Stack Marketplace item is a service, application, or resource that your users can download and use.
+An Azure Stack Marketplace item is a service, app, or resource that your users can download and use.
 All Azure Stack Marketplace items are visible to all your users, including administrative items such as plans and offers.
-These administrative items do not require a subscription to view, but are non-functional to users.
+These administrative items don't require a subscription to view, but are non-functional to users.

 - An Azure Resource Manager template for resource provisioning.